faircloth-lab/phyluce/docs/uce-processing.rst

 Creating a data matrix configuration file
 ==========================================

-Before we extract fasta data from our ``$ASSEMBLY/contigs``, we need to create a data matrix configuration file that denotes (1) which taxa we want to include in a given analysis and (2) which loci will be included with this taxon set.
+After we identify the UCE loci we enriched, but before we extract fasta data from our ``$ASSEMBLY/contigs`` corresponding to those loci, we need to create a data matrix configuration file that denotes (1) which taxa we want to include in a given analysis and (2) which loci will be included with this taxon set.

 The taxa included in the data matrix configuration file are determined by the user - you input a list of taxa you want to the analysis.
 The UCE loci included